The Safe Space Struggle: How Attachment, Hormones, and Brain Science Shape Parenting

 And honestly?
 They weren’t wrong.
 But they weren’t entirely right either.

-I’m not a parent, but I am a former teacher and nanny with a psychology degree, and this conversation sparked something important.
-It reminded me how deeply nuanced behavior is, and how parenting perspective and professional insight both matter.
-Let’s talk about it.
+I’m not a parent, but I have many years of experience as a teacher, childcare provider, and mental health professional across clinical and forensic settings.
+And this conversation sparked something important.
+It reminded me how deeply nuanced behavior is, and how caregiver perspective and professional insight both matter.
+I’m very eager to talk about it.

 How Motherhood Literally Changes the Brain